Reporecall

 npm install -g @proofofwork-agency/reporecall

-reporecall lens --serve # Open the architecture dashboard
+reporecall lens --serve --open # one-file architecture dashboard

 Lens — interactive architecture dashboard